-- Must, at the time of submission, be a U.S. citizen, U.S. national, or a legally admitted permanent resident alien of the United States; - May not have held the doctoral degree more than 2 years as of January 1 of the year of the award; - · Must propose research in an area of mathematics or statistics; - May not have previously been a principal investigator or co-principal investigator of an NSF award (other than a graduate research fellowship); - May not submit a research plan duplicated in another NSF proposal; - Must not have previously been offered an award by the MSPRF program; and - Must have a doctoral degree conferred before the postdoctoral appointment start date.
+- Must, at the time of submission, be a U.S. citizen, U.S. national, or a legally admitted permanent resident alien of the United States; - May not have held the doctoral degree more than 2 years as of January 1 of the year of the award; - Must propose research in an area of mathematics or statistics; - May not have previously been a principal investigator or co-principal investigator of an NSF award (other than a graduate research fellowship or an award in support of a conference or workshop); - · May not submit a research plan duplicated in another NSF proposal; - Must not have previously been offered an award by the MSPRF program; and - Must have a doctoral degree conferred before the postdoctoral appointment start date.